#1 Alternative to Meta Workplace.

 Better financial performance

-Deloitte analyzed data from 1,200 companies and found that those with higher digital maturity experienced higher net revenue growth (45% above industry average) and higher net profit margin (43% above industry average).
+Deloitte analysed data from 1,200 companies and found that those with higher digital maturity experienced higher net revenue growth (45% above industry average) and higher net profit margin (43% above industry average).

 Higher employee engagement

-In the same Deloitte research on digital maturity, one manufacturer saw a double-digit boost in employee engagement by rolling out an interactive reskilling program through an analytics-based tool.
+In the same Deloitte research on digital maturity, one manufacturer saw a double-digit boost in employee engagement by rolling out an interactive reskilling programme through an analytics-based tool.

 7 digital workplace manufacturing examples